sfc-aqua/quisp/README.md

 * fully blocking circuit switching
 * random pairwise traffic pattern (flat distribution)

+In-progress work:

+* entanglement swapping is a relatively new feature, and taking data using it is still not fully implemented
+* although the connection setup protocol works, the teardown on completion of a connection still needs a little love
+* the set of demo networks is still being polished

 Upcoming features in near-term releases:

 * more general resource allocation & multiplexing